Optixal/OSWA-Notes/README.md

 * Get ESSID, BSSID, Client's MAC, Channel.
 `airodump-ng [interface]`

-* Attempts to associate with AP.
+* Attempt to associate with AP.
 Successful when "Association successful :)" appears and stays, with no deauthentication messages.
 `aireplay-ng --fakeauth 15 -a [MAC of AP] -h [Our/Client's MAC] -e [Name of AP] [interface]`
 `aireplay-ng --fakeauth 5000 -o 1 -q 15 -a [MAC of AP] -h [Our/Client's MAC] -e [Name of AP] [interface]`
 `aireplay-ng --fakeauth 20 -o 1 -q 15 -a [MAC of AP] -h [Our/Client's MAC] -e [Name of AP] [interface]`